-Tragedy is being written and performedsince Greeks but its taste has not been changed so far.
+The tragedy is being written and performed since the Greeks but its preference has not changed so far.
 It is as famous today as it was among Romans and Greeks.
-Raymond William is one of the those critics, who like Marxist’s approach.
+Raymond William is one of those critics, who like the Marxist approach.
 Instead of refinement in tragedy William wants its renewal.
-In his essay “Tragedy and Tradition”, he establishes a close connection between the tradition and tragedy.
-The word “Tragedy” is not new for us.
-Greeks had already defined the meaning of tragedy though only eight to ten tragedies of Greeks were survived.
+In his essay “Tragedy and Tradition”, he establishes a close connection between tradition and tragedy.
+The word “Tragedy” is not new to us.
+Greeks had already defined the meaning of tragedy though only eight to ten tragedies of Greeks survived.
 In every era, tragedy was modified but Raymond wants a proper modification in it.
-He stated that tragedy was not modified nor renewed but continued until tradition from it was removed.
+He stated that tragedy was not modified nor renewed but continued until tradition, from where it was diminished.
 He feels that the concept of tragedy is still traditional.
 He wants more reformation in it.
-In order to see link between tradition and tragedy, some relevant lines from his essay are reproduced as under:-
+In order to see a link between tradition and tragedy, some relevant lines from his essay are reproduced as under:-

 Then comes the Medieval period, in which there was very less tragedy and if there was any, it was in narrative form.
-Tragedy was dependent on fate and chances, therefore, the idea of tragedy became worldly.
+The tragedy was dependent on fate and chances, therefore, the idea of the tragedy became worldly.
 William writes:-

-It was the period of feudalism, therefore, changes as per desires, were made in tragedy but no permanent change was made.
+It was the period of feudalism, therefore, changes as per desires were made in tragedy but no change was permanent.
 The tragedy was in narrative form and there was very little or no action in this form of tragedy, therefore, it became a story rather than a tragedy due to lack of action.
 The tradition of nobility was still being continued.

-Thereafter, renaissance period was the most important period with regard to drama and tragedies.
-Tragedy, in that period was changed a lot but Raymond does not feel any vital change in it.
-He thinks that tragedy was metaphysical at the time of renaissance.
-It was the fall of a noble man and very less common man was presented in those tragedies.
-In this way, it was the continuity of traditional concept of tragedy because of the nobility of tragic character.
+Thereafter, the renaissance period was the most important period with regard to drama and tragedies.
+Tragedy, in that period, was changed a lot but Raymond does not feel any vital change in it.
+He thinks that tragedy was metaphysical at the time of the Renaissance.
+It was the fall of a noble man and a very less common man was presented in those tragedies.
+In this way, it was the continuity of the traditional concept of tragedy because of the nobility of the tragic character.
 Raymond asserts that though changes were made in this period even then tragedy remains conventional as well as traditional.

-Neo-Classical era was different from renaissance.
+The neo-Classical era was different from the renaissance.
 A little improvement was not enough to satisfy Raymond William.
 Element of character’s nobility was continued.
-Aristotle’s hamartia was also emphasized.
-Moreover, hero was presented in isolation and the reversal of fortune was replaced with hero’s reversal of fortune but the method and concept remained traditional.
+Aristotle’s hamartia was also emphasised.
+Moreover, the hero was presented in isolation and the reversal of fortune was replaced with the hero’s reversal of fortune but the method and concept remained traditional.

-Hegel, the germen philosopher, broke the tradition of tragedy but poetic justice remained the same.
-Here tradition was removed from tragedy and a new thing was introduced.
-Now, external forces were not responsible for the sufferings of tragic character.
-Thus, in his eyes, the tragedy was based on tragic character instead of whole system.
+Hegel, the german philosopher, broke the tradition of tragedy but poetic justice remained the same.
+The tradition was removed from tragedy and a new thing was introduced.
+Now, external forces were not responsible for the sufferings of the tragic characters.
+Thus, in his eyes, the tragedy was based on tragic character instead of the whole system.
 Tragedies were no more tragedies but can simply be regarded as plays or dramas.
-Hegel’s theory is interpreted as Marxist approach by Raymond William.
+Hegel’s theory is interpreted as the Marxist approach by Raymond William.